MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 First, clone the initial template VM in dom0 with `qvm-clone <name of old template VM> <name of new template VM>`.
 Now open the terminal in the new template VM by executing in dom0: `qvm-run <name of new template VM> gnome-terminal`.
 Next install what ever software you want to.
-However, do not run the software itself in this template VM, this should only be done in AppVMs.
+However, do not run the software itself in this template VM, this should only be done in app VMs.

 ## App VMs